 Know your state’s minimum car insurance requirements.

 Most states mandate that drivers carry bodily injury and property damage liability insurance at a bare minimum.
-Every state has different required liability limits, so make sure you read up on them.
+Almost every state has different required liability limits, usually specifying different amounts for bodily injury and property damage.
+As these limits generally vary from state to state and may even change over time, reading up on your own state’s requirements could be beneficial.

 The minimum coverage required by your state, however, may not be enough to provide you adequate financial protection.
 For instance, you could still be on the hook for large sums of money if you cause an accident and you don’t have collision insurance to cover the repairs to your own car.
 A bare-bones policy might also not provide enough coverage to replace a new car that’s been totaled or pay for severe injuries suffered by other drivers and passengers injured in a crash.

 Decide how much coverage you need